-When a couple decides to get a divorce, there are usually financial issues to be sorted out.
+When a couple decides to divorce, there are usually financial issues to be sorted out.
 Most of those issues relate to maintenance (support) and family assets.
-Often the matrimonial home is the most significant family asset.
-What follows is a brief discussion of the division of family assets.

 What are family assets?

-Normally assets owned by either spouse before the marriage do not constitute family assets.
-However, depending on the circumstances, if one spouse owns an asset before marrying, but buys it so that the spouses can live together or use it together, then that asset will be considered as a family asset.
+Normally assets owned by either spouse before the marriage, do not constitute family assets.
+However, depending on the circumstances, if one spouse owns an asset before marrying, but buys it so the spouses can live together or use it together, that asset will be considered as a family asset.
 Thus, a matrimonial home can be a family asset in that situation.

-A court can make property adjustment orders, that is, order a transfer of property from one spouse to another if the judge feels this is necessary to come to a fair arrangement.
+- a property adjustment order, whereby property will be transferred from one spouse to another if the judge feels this is necessary to come to a fair arrangement;

-In these circumstances, a judge may come to the conclusion that there should be a one-time distribution of property without ongoing support payments.
-Note that such an order is not final, so if circumstances change dramatically in the future, the court may “reopen” the order.
+- a ‘clean break’ distribution without ongoing support payments (such an order is not final, however: if circumstances change dramatically in the future, the court may ‘reopen’ the order).

 Factors the court considers when making its orders

 Under s 25 of MCA 1973, the factors the court will consider when deciding what orders to make include: